Email Deliverability Guide: Best Practices and Tools to Avoid Spam Folders

-When you create a “signature,” MTA (mail transfer agent) creates a “hash value,” unique string of characters.
+When you create a “signature,” MTA (mail transfer agent) creates a “hash value,” a unique string of characters.
 After the recipient’s server receives your email, it will undergo verification.
-If something is wrong, then the email was altered, and it should be stopped.
-This way you may ensure that only newsletters sent from you will pass the first barrier.
+If something is wrong, the email is altered and should be stopped.
+This way, you may ensure that only your newsletters pass the first barrier.

 Sender Policy Framework, aka SPF, is another powerful technical tool that protects your identity and emails from spam hackers.
-While DKIM uses a domain name, SPF leverages IP address to create a strong unique link between you and your email.
-In other words, it tells recipients’ servers what IP addresses are allowed to send emails from you.
+While DKIM uses a domain name, SPF leverages IP addresses to create a strong, unique link between you and your email.
+In other words, it tells recipients’ email servers what IP addresses are allowed to send emails from you.
 Again, it will ensure that only your email will meet the criteria.

-Note, SPF and DKIM perfectly collaborate with each other.
-Together they may guarantee your authenticity.
+Note that SPF and DKIM collaborate perfectly.
+Together, they may guarantee your authenticity.

-While all these terms may sound confusing, the good news is that if you are using a popular email marketing services, like Mailchimp.
+While all these terms may sound confusing, the good news is that if you are using a popular email marketing service like Mailchimp.
 Chances are the platform has already done it for you.
-All you need to do is to configure some options.
+All you need to do is configure some options.
 Therefore, do not neglect these tips.
-They can be easily put in action with the help of marketing automation platform bringing about high email deliverability rate.
+They can be easily implemented with the help of a marketing automation platform, bringing about a high email deliverability rate.

 We have also compiled a list of necessary email deliverability tools so that you can monitor the situation.

 Spam Testing was created to check your email against spam filters.
-The test includes 23 popular filters to identify the email deliverability rate quite accurately.
-It also runs IP that you use through various blacklists so that you can find out whether you need to change the provider or not.
+The test includes 23 popular filters to identify the email deliverability rate accurately.
+It also runs IPs that you use through various blacklists so that you can find out whether you need to change the provider or not.

 Spamhaus has a rich history.
 Established 20 years ago, it still occupies the leading position when it comes to testing your IP and Domain against blacklists.
-If your IP is listed on SBL, XBL, or PBL, or your domain is listed on DBL, you will know.
-Along with the report, the service supplies helpful instruction on how to get out of these lists and regain your email-sending karma.
+You will know if your IP is listed on SBL, XBL, or PBL or if your domain is listed on DBL.
+Along with the report, the service supplies helpful instructions on how to get out of these lists and regain your email-sending karma.

-GlockApps offers a tool to scan email, identify risky content, track delivery duration, and more.
-It will calculate a sender’s reputation, detect potential delivery problems, and provide solutions on how to fix issues and avoid spam folders.
-All of these will help to improve the email deliverability rate and generate more sales.
+GlockApps offers a tool to scan emails, identify risky content, track delivery duration, and more.
+It will calculate a sender’s reputation, detect potential delivery problems, and provide solutions to fix issues and avoid spam folders.
+These will help improve the email deliverability rate and generate more sales.

 Do your perfectly designed and polished email newsletters make it to the users’ inboxes?
 This is the first issue that should concern you while developing an email marketing campaign.
-If the email deliverability rate is low, then all your efforts of creating a high-converting email will be in vain.
+If the email deliverability rate is low, all your efforts to create a high-converting email will be in vain.
 Without excellent email deliverability, you may forget about good open rates and conversion rates.
 Therefore, make sure it is as high as possible.